Is Sling TV or PlayStation Vue a Better Option for Cord Cutters?

 |Mohu Antennas are the #1 Selling Antennas on Amazon for a Reason!|

 All in all, Vue is a great idea but poorly executed.

 Sling TV is the Obvious Winner

-What makes Sling TV shine is that it’s cheap, stripped down, and offers inexpensive upgrades that everyone can afford.
+What makes Sling TV shine is that it’s cheap, stripped down, and offers inexpensive upgrades that everyone can afford (now with a cloud DVR).
 The point of cutting the cord is to get away from bloated bills and hefty channels subscriptions; and Vue accomplishes none of these things.
 This hurts a little to write because I am a huge fan of Sony, but if you’re looking for a cord cutting solution to your cable bill woes, check out Sling TV because Playstation Vue is not what you’re looking for.